}

 House keys 101

-- The blade is the long part that goes in.
+• Blade: the long part that goes into the lock

 Keys you can copy almost anywhere

-- Kwikset KW1 and KW10 house keys.
-Very common in Houston homes and rentals.
+1. Kwikset KW1 / KW10 (super common in Houston homes and rentals)

-- Schlage SC1 and SC4 house keys.
-Seen in many newer builds from Katy to Clear Lake.
+2. Schlage SC1 / SC4 (common in newer builds from Katy to Clear Lake)

-- Padlock keys for common brands, unless the padlock uses a restricted system.
+5. Common padlock keys (unless the padlock uses a restricted system)

-Keys you can copy but need a pro
+Keys you can copy, but you’ll want a pro

-Some keys are normal but fussy.
-They need a good blank, a sharp cutter, and a steady hand.
+Some keys are normal, but fussy.
+They need the right blank, a sharp cutter, and a steady setup:

-- Older house keys with rare blanks.
-Think older Yale or Corbin keyways.
+• Older house keys with rare blanks (older Yale or Corbin keyways)

-If your key looks thin, bent, or pitted from Houston humidity, get it decoded or cut to code when you can.
-That means the cut numbers come from the lock spec, not from a worn sample.
+If your key looks thin, bent, or pitted from Houston humidity, ask about decoding or cutting to code so you’re not duplicating wear.

 Keys you cannot copy without proof